Minimax rate of estimation for invariant densities associated to continuous stochastic differential equations over anisotropic Holder classes: Model Assumptions

 We define $\Sigma (\beta, \mathcal{L},a_{\text{min}},b_0,a_0,a_1,b_1,\tilde{C},\tilde{\rho})$ the set of couple of functions $(a,b)$ where $a: \mathbb{R}^d \rightarrow \mathbb{R}^d\otimes\mathbb{R}^d$ and $b: \mathbb{R}^d \rightarrow \mathbb{R}^d$ are such that \begin{itemize} \item $a$ and $b$ satisfy Assumption A1 with the constants $(a_\text{min},b_0,a_0,a_1,b_1)$, \item $b$ satisfies Assumption A2 with the constants $(\tilde{C},\tilde{\rho})$, \item the density $\pi_{(a,b)}$ of the invariant measure associated to the stochastic differential equation \eqref{eq: model} belongs to $\mathcal{H}_d (\beta, 2 \mathcal{L})$. \end{itemize} \end{definition}

-In the sequel we will use repeatedly some known results about the transition density and the ergodicity of diffusion processes.
-For such a reason we state them. {\modchi The bound on the transition density in case of unbounded drift follows from \cite{MenPes}.
+In the sequel we will use repeatedly some known results about the transition density and the ergodicity of diffusion processes. {\modchi The bound on the transition density in case of unbounded drift follows from \cite{MenPes}.
 As we will see, comparing it with the results known for the bound of the transition density in case of bounded drift, the main difference is that the departed point is now replaced by the flow of the departed point.
 For fixed $(s, x) \in \mathbb{R}^+ \times \mathbb{R}^d$, we denote by $\theta_{t,s}(x)$ the deterministic flow solving

 Then, the first point of Theorem 1.2 of \cite{MenPes} ensures the following bounds: \begin{lemma}{[Theorem 1.2 of \cite{MenPes}]} Under A1, for any $T > 0$ $(s, t) \in [0, \infty)^2$, $0 < t-s < T$ and $x \in \mathbb{R}^d$, the unique weak solution of \eqref{eq: model} admits a density $p_{t - s}(x,y)$ which is continuous in $x, y \in \mathbb{R}^d$.
 Moreover, there exist $\lambda_0 \in (0, 1]$, $C_0 \ge 1$ depending on $T, a_0, a_{min}, d,$ and the Lipschitz constants in A1 such that, for any $(s,t)$ such that $0< t-s < T$ and $x,y \in \mathbb{R}^d$ it is